ichuckee/kruggr/README.md

 # Sample Application.

-This is a sample application fro teaching myself to code.
+This is a sample application for teaching myself to code.